Table of Contents

 Internal SMS And Your Staff

-CDYNE's mass texting service and SMS Notify API are internal communications solutions that let you quickly and easily connect with people across your business.
+CDYNE's mass texting service and programmable SMS API are internal communications solutions that let you quickly and easily connect with people across your business.
 Whether you're a local business looking to fill a shift last-minute or a nationwide chain offering a new benefits package, our scalable and cost-effective SMS platforms can meet your company's unique needs.

 We offer feature-packed platforms with abilities like text scheduling, MMS capabilities, two-way texting, and more.
 No matter how, when, and why you need to communicate, our Tier 1 SMS network and 99.9% uptime SLA ensure your messages are delivered on time, every time.